ardatan/graphql-tools/website/docs/schema-directives.md

 Existing code that uses `directiveResolvers` could consider migrating to direct usage of `mapSchema`, though we have no immediate plans to deprecate `directiveResolvers`.

+## What about code-first schemas?

+You can use schema transformation functions with code-first schemas as well.
+By default, if a `directives` key exists within the `extensions` field for a given GraphQL entity, the `getDirectives` function will retrieve the directive data from the GraphQL entity's `extensions.directives` data rather than from the SDL.
+This, of course, allows schemas created without SDL to use any schema transformation functions created for directive use, as long as they define the necessary data within the GraphQL entity extensions.

+This behavior can be customized!
+The `getDirectives` function takes a third argument, `pathToDirectivesInExtensions`, an array of strings, that allows customization of this path to directive data within extensions, which is set to `['directives']` by default.
+We recommend allowing end users to customize this path similar to how the directive name can be customized above.

+See [this `graphql-js` issue](https://github.com/graphql/graphql-js/issues/1343) for more information on directives with code-first schemas.
+We follow the [Gatsby and graphql-compose convention](https://github.com/graphql/graphql-js/issues/1343#issuecomment-479877640) of reading directives from the `extensions` field, but allow customization as above.

 ## Full mapSchema API

 How can you customize schema mapping?
 The second argument provided to mapSchema is an object of type `SchemaMapper` that can specify individual mapping functions.